Is a business a resident of Canada for tax purposes?

 Through the process of incorporation, a corporation is considered a legal person that is distinct from you.
 As a corporation has no physical existence, questions often arise about the residence of a corporation.
 For tax purposes, it is important to ensure that your corporation is considered a resident of Canada to ensure the corporation meets its tax liabilities.
 Specifically, if the corporation is considered a resident of Canada it will be taxed on its worldwide income for the whole year as opposed to only Canadian source income.

-An overarching rule in the Income Tax Act that governs the residency of a corporation is that if a corporation is incorporated after April 26, 1965, it is deemed to reside in Canada.
+If a corporation was incorporated after April 26, 1965, the Income Tax Act has determined that the residency of a corporation is subject to the place of incorporation.
+If incorporation took place in Canada, then the corporation is deemed to be a resident of Canada.
 If your company was incorporated before April 26, 1965, attention must be given to the central management and control rule to confirm your company’s residency.

 Caution – Consult Your Tax Advisor